Sienci-Labs/Resources/superlongboard/slb-troubleshooting.md

 <tr>
 <td><b>12</b></td>
 <td>Limit switch engaged</td>
 <td style="text-align: left;">Limit switch engaged.
 Clear before continuing.
-A limit switch is on or off when it’s not supposed to, check if you've triggered them accidentally or you set them up the wrong way. fixed</td>
+A limit switch is on or off when it's not supposed to, check if you've triggered them accidentally or you set them up the wrong way. fixed</td>
 <td></td>
 </tr>
 <tr>